deweylab/RSEM/README.md

 Position vs. percentage sequencing error given a reference base: x-axis is position and y-axis is percentage sequencing error

-Histogram of read alignments: x-axis is the number of alignments a read has and y-axis is the number of such reads
+Histogram of reads with different number of alignments: x-axis is the number of alignments a read has and y-axis is the number of such reads.
+The inf in x-axis means number of reads filtered due to too many alignments

 ## <a name="example"></a> Example